-10 Best Indian Restaurants in Singapore – Best in Singapore
+10 Best Mouth-watering Indian Restaurants in Singapore

 Craving for some delicious curry?
 Stroll along Little India’s bustling streets to be spoilt for choice.
 Alternately, Race Course Road, Clarke Quay, Scotts Road, and Marina Bay Sands house some popular and authentic Indian Restaurants in Singapore.

 From fine-dining to street food options, there are even modern contemporary fusion-Indian restaurants are found in different corners of the Lion City.

 So, gear up for the most authentic Indian curries, Biryanis, Tikkas, Dosas, Chaats, and a lot more.
 Drooling yet?
 Here’s hand-picked curation of the Best Indian Restaurants in Singapore to tickle your spice-lit taste buds.

 Celebrity chef and culinary legend – Jiggs Kalra was the first Asian to be inducted into the International Food and Beverage Gourmet Hall of Fame.
 One of his most popular restaurant chains – Punjab Grill became internationally renowned and a favorite Indian restaurant in Singapore soon after.

 He discovered new aspects of Punjabi cuisine and gave them gourmet twists.
 Furthermore, he enhanced it with a royal Indian Maharaja aura.
 Thus, elevating this restaurant’s ambience.